-In this blog, we will introduce a new definition of employer branding, explain the importance of it, and present some of the best practices for implementing and maintaining a successful employer brand strategy.
+In this blog, we introduce a clear and practical definition of employer branding, explain why it matters more than ever, and share proven best practices you can use to build and maintain a strong employer brand over time.

 Employer Branding Defined

 The term “employer brand” was first publicly introduced in 1990 by Simon Barrow, chairman of People in Business.
-This was the first attempt to test the application of marketing and brand management techniques to human resource management.
+It marked one of the earliest efforts to apply marketing and brand management principles to human resources.

 Boost your employer brand with the right employee advocacy tools